damian0815/conceptmod/README.md

 ## Concept modifications

 * Exaggerate: To exaggerate a concept, use the "++" operator.

   Example: "alpaca++" exaggerates "alpaca".

 * Erase: To reduce a concept, use the "--" operator.

   Example: "monochrome--" reduces "monochrome".

 * Freeze: Freeze by using the "#" operator.
 This reduces movement of specified term during training steps.

   Example: "@1woman#1woman" with "badword--" freezes the first phrase while deleting the badword.

   Note: "@#" means resist changing the unconditional.

 * Orthogonal: To make two concepts orthogonal, use the "%" operator.

-  Example: "cat%dog" makes "cat" and "dog" orthogonal. *untested term* *this term is unstable without regularizer*.
-You will see NaN loss.
+  Example: "cat%dog" makes "cat" and "dog" orthogonal. *untested term*

+  *this term is unstable without regularizer.
+You will see NaN loss.*

   Set the alpha negative to pull dog to cat. "cat%dog:-0.1" *untested term*

 * Replace: To replace use the following syntax:

   "@#|target%source:-0.03|source=target:0.1"

   *barely tested*

 * Write to Unconditional: To write a concept to the unconditional model, use the "=" operator after the concept.

   Example: "alpaca=" causes the system to treat "alpaca" as a default concept or a concept that should always be considered during content generation.

   *untested term*

 * Blend: Blend by using the "%" operator with ":-1.0", which means in reverse.

   Example: "anime%hyperrealistic:-1.0" blends "anime" and "hyperrealistic".

   *untested term*

 ## Prompt options

 * Regularize: Prefix any term with '@' to move to priority queue (run each turn).

   Example: "@=priority term|=normal term"

   *untested term*

 * Alpha: Add alpha to scale terms.

   Example: "=day time:0.75|=night time:0.25|@=enchanted lake"

   *untested term*

 ## Installation Guide